SigmaSkid/Tearware/README.md

 - Unfair Valuables* - SHOULD WORK, UNTESTED, HOST HAS THE CAMPAIGN SAVE, SO PROBABLY WORKS.

 ### Tools:
-- Structure Restorer* - IT KINDA WORKS. just doesn't freeze objects anymore.
-Figure out how to make objects freeze.
+- Structure Restorer* - Needs testing in multiplayer to verify sync on objects returning to inactive state.
 - Rubberband - CONFIRMED WORKS
 - Teleport - CONFIRMED WORKS
 - Explosion Brush - borked